pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/70_Relation_Types.md

 DataObject::setHideUnpublished(true);
 ```

+## Allow inline download of asset
+You can enable inline download of assets from relations if you check the "Allow inline download" checkbox.
+If the relation is an asset, it will be directly downloaded.
+If the relation is a folder, a zip file will
+be downloaded.

 ## Advanced Many-To-One Object Relation
 This data type is an extension to the Many-To-One Object data type.
 To each assigned object additional metadata can be saved.